University of Pittsburgh: Campus

 The Pittsburgh Athletic Association building, one of several Pitt buildings listed on the National Register of Historic Places, is pictured to the left of Alumni Hall, both Benno Janssen designed buildings that are examples of Renaissance Revival and Greek Revial architecture, respectively.

 The University of Pittsburgh's main campus comprises approximately 132 urban acres (0.53 km^{2}) located in Pittsburgh's historic Oakland neighborhood.
-Much of the campus, including its centerpiece 42-story Cathedral of Learning, falls within the Oakland Civic Center/Schenley Farms National Historic District. contains an eclectic mix of architecture that includes Greek revival, Neogothic, Italian Renaissance, and modern.
-It has been termed "a theme park of replica buildings, representing the architecture of the past speaking to the present."
+Much of the campus, including its centerpiece 42-story Cathedral of Learning, falls within the Oakland Civic Center/Schenley Farms National Historic District.
+The campus has been noted for its architecture, which includes an eclectic mix of styles including Greek Revival, Neogothic, Italian Renaissance, and modern, for which it has been termed "a theme park of replica buildings, representing the architecture of the past speaking to the present."
+The university has won multiple national awards for its campus groundskeeping.

 The University of Pittsburgh's main campus contains four contiguous sections: upper (sports complexes, residence halls); mid (Benedum, Chevron, Allen and Thaw Halls); lower (Cathedral of Learning, Union, Posvar Hall); and on the west end of campus, the medical center complex.
 The campus is bordered by Darragh Street/McKee Place to the west and Bellefield Avenue/Dithridge Street to the east; Forbes and Fifth avenues traverse the campus from west to east.
 Although generally within walking distance, the university also runs a bus and shuttle service between various campus locations and bordering neighborhoods.

 The main campus is within walking distance of many recreational, cultural, and educational institutions in the Oakland neighborhood.
 The campus is adjacent to Schenley Plaza, the main branch of the Carnegie Public Library, the Carnegie Museums of Natural History and Art and the Carnegie Music Hall, as well as portions of Carnegie Mellon University.
 Carlow University is just west of campus, adjacent to the university's medical center complexes.
 The main quad of Carnegie Mellon University, Central Catholic High School, and historic Schenley Park, site of the Phipps Conservatory & Botanical Gardens, lie across Junction Hollow on the east end.